 What You Get With RTX

 Ray tracing wasn’t the only thing that Nvidia innovated, although it was certainly the most hyped-up feature.
-The cynical PC hardware enthusiasts were at first skeptical about the idea and were quick to point out and make memes mocking the technology from the moment it was released.
+At first, the cynical PC hardware enthusiasts were skeptical about the idea and were quick to point out and make memes mocking the technology from the moment it was released.